 It can be confusing, frustrating, and insecurity-provoking when your friends don't treat the relationship the way you expect them to.
 One way they can do that is when they never, or hardly ever, initiate contact to chat or catch up.
 This article will focus on friends who were never in the habit of getting in touch, not ones who used to contact you, but have recently stopped or slowed way down.

 (Here are articles on two closely-related issues: When friends don't initiate contact to make plans, and you always have to invite them out first, and when you generally feel your like your friends are indifferent to you.)

-If a friend doesn't contact you much, it's not always a sign that something is wrong.
+If a friend doesn't reach out much, it's not always a sign that something is wrong.
 There are several benign reasons they may not message or call that often.
 I'll cover those first, then go over a couple of ways something could be off about the relationship.
 After that I'll lay out some options about what you can do.

 Several of these may be operating within a friend at once.
-People who act in these ways may not believe what they're doing is a big deal, and unconsciously assume everyone else thinks like they do.
+People who act in these ways may believe what they're doing is no big deal, and unconsciously assume everyone else thinks like they do.

 They don't feel much need to talk to their friends outside of seeing them in person

 This is a mindset some people have.
 Some of us are ultra-social, and even if we've just seen a buddy that morning, we still feel like sending them a text in the afternoon.
 Others are satisfied with speaking to their friends in person, and don't have the urge to contact them much otherwise.
 That's particularly true if they see someone all time, like if they're a classmate or co-worker.
 Why bother sending them a text over the weekend when they can catch up face to face on Monday?
 People like this may contact their family or romantic partner in between hangouts, because that's more expected, but if they can get away with not doing it with a friend, they'll go that route.